 The good news is this penalty doesn’t often cut into your principal balance.
 Instead, you’ll forfeit some or all of the interest you’ve earned up to that point.
-Because potentially higher interest is one of the biggest reasons to open a CD over a high-yield savings account, for example, consider this before locking in your term.
+Because potentially higher interest is one of the biggest reasons to open a CD over a more flexible option, like a high-yield savings account, for example, consider this before locking in your term.

-The idea of locking your money away in a CD can be daunting, and might not be the best option for everyone.
+Locking money away in a CD might not be the best option for everyone.
 If you’re looking for somewhere to store your emergency savings fund, for example, which you’ll want to keep highly accessible, a more liquid high-yield savings or money market account is a better option.

 Lower Returns than Investing